The Baltimore Student Exchange Program (BSEP)

 (410) 951-3701

-Registration for Winter and Spring 2026 begins on October 30, 2025.
-Priority registration for our Veteran/Military connected students is October 29, 2025.
+Open registration for Summer and Fall 2026 begins on April 14.
+Priority registration for our Veteran/Military connected students is March 27, 2026.

-Before you Register: A "Department Advising Required" indicator (Code D15) was assessed to all current student accounts.
+Before you Register: A "Department Advising Required" indicator (ex: Code D15) was assessed to all current student accounts.
 This indicator means you must meet with your program advisor before attempting to register for your classes to assure your progress towards degree completion.
 Once you've been advised, your advisor will remove the hold, allowing your ability to self-enroll via EagleLINKS.
-Additionally, there are also several campus wide pop-up registration events happening October 30-December 4.
+Additionally, there are also several campus wide pop-up registration events happening April 9-23.
 Please visit the Eagle Achievement Center-Advising page to view the schedule.

 Eagle Achievement Center-Advising